 While it might sound counterintuitive to sink resources and time into a property you no longer want, a few updates and changes to your house may give you a good return on your investment when it comes to resale value.
 These simple home improvement ideas could up the value of your home without breaking the bank.

-While you may think that larger projects done (like a kitchen refit or retiling the bathroom) would be more appealing to potential buyers, it’s important to remember that basic cosmetic and structural repairs make a big difference when it comes to selling a property.
-The last thing you want your potential buyers paying attention to when they arrive to view your property is the leaky roof or odor of blocked pipes.
+While you may think that larger projects (like a kitchen refit or retiling the bathroom) would be more appealing to potential buyers, it’s important to remember that basic cosmetic and structural repairs make a big difference when it comes to selling a property.
+The ideal situation would be to look into hiring handyman services in Greater Heights (or one in your area) in order to fix all those minor defects within the property.
+Taking on this challenge yourself may leave errors in the work, and this is not what you are expecting before you put the house on the market, so making the effort to hire a handyman is far more beneficial in the long run.
+The last thing you want your potential buyers to pay attention to when they arrive to view your property is the leaky roof or the odor of blocked pipes.
 Before you get carried away with exciting projects like a loft conversion or installing a new kitchen, look into roofing and roof repair services, or call your plumber to ensure that the basic structural features of your home are intact.

 Installing a modern central heating system in your home—or giving your existing system an update—is a great way to enhance your property’s value.
 Older properties like Victorian houses have their charm, but no buyer wants to feel chilly when they wonder the hallway, peering into their potential future home.
 Some modern homes are equipped with out-dated heating systems that fail to provide adequate warmth and are not cost-effective, so updating this will be very attractive to a buyer.
 An extra bonus that comes with adding a new modern heating system is that if your home doesn’t sell right away, you’ll save money while you wait for a buyer because your energy costs will be lower, thanks to the more efficient heating system.